NozeIO/Noze.io/Sources/http/README.md

 An HTTP module modelled after the builtin Node
 [http module](https://nodejs.org/dist/latest-v7.x/docs/api/http.html).
+In applications you probably want to use the Connect or Express module instead.

 In Noze.io the `http` module also contains a set of other 'modules':